jowp-code/ctf/tryHackMe/uaHighSchool.md

 ### Reverse Shell (One Line Command)

 > There are many methods that will work here, since we have such free usage of the command line.
-We could upload a PHP Reverse shell, or we could try some one line command line versions.
+We could upload a PHP Reverse shell, or we could try some one-line command line versions.

 <br>